ramigs/strapi-nuxt-article/strapi-nuxt.md

 In this tutorial, I'll walk you through on to implement Strapi Authentication and Authorization in a Nuxt.js app.

-"The project we are going to build will fetch remote data from the Pokemon API and display each pokemon with TypeScript."
+We are going to build two projects one Strapi to store and manage users and on Nuxt app that will serve as the fronted that will access Strapi for authentication purposes.

+Strapi exposes the endpoints required

 We'll be using Nuxt's [Auth Module](https://auth.nuxtjs.org/), which is zero-boilerplate authentication module support for Nuxt. the official authentication module for Nuxt.

-Pooya Parsa

-This guide builds on top of Chimezie Enyinnaya's excellent [tutorial](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi's specific use case with the following functionality being added:
+This guide builds on top of Chimezie Enyinnaya's excellent [tutorial](https://www.digitalocean.com/community/tutorials/implementing-authentication-in-nuxtjs-app), adapting it to Strapi's specific use case with the following functionality being
+added: I won't go in detailed explanation at each step, Chimezie's tutorial already does it so well.
+I'll focus on

 - Email confirmation for registration
-- Refresh token strategy
 - Password reset

-I won't go in detailed explanation at each step, Chimezie's tutorial already does it so well.
+- Token expiration strategy

 ## Pre-requisites